openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the response does not contain the `redirect_uri` parameter, the Wallet is not required to perform any further steps.

 Note: In the Response Mode `direct_post` or `direct_post.jwt`, the Wallet can change the UI based on the Verifier's callback to the Wallet following the submission of the Authorization Response.

+Additional parameters for use in the response from the Response Endpoint to the Wallet MAY be defined and used.
+The Wallet MUST ignore any unrecognized parameters.

 ## Signed and/or Encrypted Responses {#jarm}